Whitepaper

 Disclosure CategoryMapped Evidence

-A. Business Model & Value ChainNature interfaces across water, soil, biodiversity, climate, and regenerative management
+A. Business Model & Value ChainNature interfaces across water, soil, biodiversity, and climate management

-B. Dependencies, Impacts, Risks & OpportunitiesMapped evidence for dependencies, impacts, risks, and opportunities across the five Landprint themes
+B. Dependencies, Impacts, Risks & OpportunitiesMapped dependency, condition, pressure, risk, and opportunity evidence across the four Landprint themes

 C. Process & ResponsePrioritization, response planning, and rights-holder review signals drawn from the shared taxonomy

-D. Metrics, Targets & TransitionQuantitative indicators, change-over-time signals, and regenerative transition opportunities
+D. Metrics, Targets & TransitionQuantitative indicators, change-over-time signals, module versions, evidence exports, and transition-planning signals

 Outputs